 Information on Data Security

 FraudRecord is a service that helps companies share their experiences about unpleasant clients.
-To do that, we need some sort of access to sensitive client information, which should never be made public, even through accidents or intrusions.
+To do that, we need some sort of access to sensitive client information, which should never be made public, even by accident or intrusions.
 So we developed a system that uses one-way encryption to securely store client information.

 One-Way Encryption

-One-Way Encryption, or Hash Functions, are mathematical algorithms that create a digital signature of a given piece of information, in our case, client information like names, email and IP addresses, domain names.
+One-Way Encryption, or Hash Functions, are mathematical algorithms that create a digital signature of a given piece of information.
+In our case, that is client information such as names, email and IP addresses, or domain names.
 Due to their nature, these algorithms create outputs that cannot be reversed to access the original information.

-We never accept unsecured client information, we only accept the hashed outputs of client information.
-Our database only stored the encrypted version, which cannot be reversed back to the original, even by us.
+We never require unsecured client information, we only need the hashed version of client information.
+Our database only stores the encrypted version, which cannot be reversed back to the original, even by us.
 We utilize a salted SHA-1 algorithm, iterated 32,000 times.
-Here is a pseudo-code of the function that needs to be used:
+Here is a pseudo-code of the function that needs to be used when submitting or querying client information:

 FUNCTION fraudrecord_hash ( value )